-I am an associate director at Haystack (promoted in 2020; was assistant director from 2015–2020), Principal Research Scientist at MIT (appointed 2009), and also lead Haystack’s very productive Atmospheric and Geospace Sciences Group.
-I conduct fundamental research on the near-Earth space environment, primarily through radio based experiments and data analysis using a variety of remote sensing techniques with ground and space based data.
+I am an associate director at Haystack (2020; previously assistant director from 2015), Principal Research Scientist at MIT, and I also lead Haystack’s very productive Atmospheric and Geospace Sciences Group.
+I conduct fundamental research on the near-Earth space environment, primarily through radio-based experiments and data analysis using a variety of remote sensing techniques involving ground- and space-based data.

 I am the lead principal investigator for the community-oriented Millstone Hill Geospace Facility (MHGF), a prime North American space science observatory sponsored by the National Science Foundation for mid-latitude ionospheric remote sensing and scientific analysis.

 Recently, the Group has initiated direct measurements from low Earth orbit for ionospheric physics.
 I am the principal investigator for the forthcoming Auroral Emission Radio Observer (AERO), a NASA Heliophysics funded small satellite mission led by MIT Haystack.
 I am also a co-investigator on the Haystack-led and simultaneously launched NASA Vector Interferometry Space Technology using AERO (VISTA) small satellite mission.

 I am a co-director of the education and public outreach efforts at MIT Haystack, spanning undergraduate research programs, graduate student interactions including graduate student committee membership, K-12 classroom units and outreach, and public Observatory tours and lectures.

 I am an active member of the HamSCI collective for amateur-professional activities and research, engaging the 750,000+ amateur radio operators in the United States for fundamental ionospheric citizen science.
 This includes active amateur radio participation (call sign W1PJE).